All Products

 Yes

-• These parameters are required if the OSS bucket specified by the warehouse parameter does not reside in the same region as the Realtime Compute for Apache Flink workspace or an OSS bucket within another Alibaba Cloud account is used.
+• These parameters are required if the OSS bucket specified by the warehouse parameter does not reside in the same region as the Realtime Compute for Apache Flink workspace or if an OSS bucket within another Alibaba Cloud account is used.

 fs.oss.accessKeyId

-The AccessKey ID of the Alibaba Cloud account or RAM user that has read and write permissions on OSS.
+The AccessKey ID of the Alibaba Cloud account or RAM user that has the read and write permissions on OSS.

 Yes